CAStateLibrary/CaliforniaStateGrantsPlugin/readme.md

 1. Install the California State Grants plugin.
 2. Complete the settings walkthrough, CA Grants > Settings in the WordPress dashboard.

-## Frequently Asked Questions

 ## Support Level

 **Active:** CSL is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.

 ## Contributing

 This is a public project and we’d love to support any city or state interested in doing the same thing.
-If you have ideas on grants.ca.gov, send us a pull request or contact us at <a href="mailto:CAgrantsportal@library.ca.gov">CAgrantsportal@library.ca.gov</a>.
+If you have ideas for the grants.ca.gov, send us a pull request or contact us at <a href="mailto:CAgrantsportal@library.ca.gov">CAgrantsportal@library.ca.gov</a>.